DETAILED ACTION

 “and an offer from an other agent” [Varma, ¶ 0018-0022, 0026-0029, 0035-0039, 0076, 0083-0085, 0095, 0097-0098, 0102, and 0111 (a user 102 requests a route from Start 124 to Finish 126 across multiple crossroads, intersections, roads, traffic lights, bridges etc. 128 and bids for right to transit that route with the fastest time.
 The request is processed by the Central Computing Unit 108 that needs to take into consideration other similar or conflicting requests from other vehicles as well as road conditions, known and actual traffic, weather and any other factor influencing said route.
 The Central Computing Unit allocates a route to user 102 according to the result of the bidding process and acts on Traffic Control Tools 116 represented in FIG. 2 as traffic lights) to allow user 102 to drive his/her route according to the terms of the bidding results), (Car users chose bidding preferences through an ad-hoc App, management tools, through settings and contract preferences), and (dynamically update journey options while the user is en route subject to the user's pre-programmed preferences)];

-“and determine, with the accepted route offer as a constraint condition” [Varma, ¶ 0018-0022, 0026-0029, 0035-0039, 0076, 0083-0085, 0095, 0097-0098, 0102, and 0111 (a user 102 requests a route from Start 124 to Finish 126 across multiple crossroads, intersections, roads, traffic lights, bridges etc. 128 and bids for right to transit that route with the fastest time.
+“and determine, with the accepted route offer as the constraint condition” [Varma, ¶ 0018-0022, 0026-0029, 0035-0039, 0076, 0083-0085, 0095, 0097-0098, 0102, and 0111 (a user 102 requests a route from Start 124 to Finish 126 across multiple crossroads, intersections, roads, traffic lights, bridges etc. 128 and bids for right to transit that route with the fastest time.
 The request is processed by the Central Computing Unit 108 that needs to take into consideration other similar or conflicting requests from other vehicles as well as road conditions, known and actual traffic, weather and any other factor influencing said route.
 The Central Computing Unit allocates a route to user 102 according to the result of the bidding process and acts on Traffic Control Tools 116 represented in FIG. 2 as traffic lights) to allow user 102 to drive his/her route according to the terms of the bidding results), (Car users chose bidding preferences through an ad-hoc App, management tools, through settings and contract preferences), and (dynamically update journey options while the user is en route subject to the user's pre-programmed preferences)];

-“an execution plan configured to maximize a value of the value function in a case of following the policy function based on the state transition function” [Varma, ¶ 0018-0022, 0026-0029, 0035-0039, 0076, 0083-0085, 0095, 0097-0098, 0102, and 0111 (a user 102 requests a route from Start 124 to Finish 126 across multiple crossroads, intersections, roads, traffic lights, bridges etc. 128 and bids for right to transit that route with the fastest time.
+“an execution plan configured to maximize the state value of the value function in a case of following the policy function based on the state transition function” [Varma, ¶ 0018-0022, 0026-0029, 0035-0039, 0076, 0083-0085, 0095, 0097-0098, 0102, and 0111 (a user 102 requests a route from Start 124 to Finish 126 across multiple crossroads, intersections, roads, traffic lights, bridges etc. 128 and bids for right to transit that route with the fastest time.
 The request is processed by the Central Computing Unit 108 that needs to take into consideration other similar or conflicting requests from other vehicles as well as road conditions, known and actual traffic, weather and any other factor influencing said route.
 The Central Computing Unit allocates a route to user 102 according to the result of the bidding process and acts on Traffic Control Tools 116 represented in FIG. 2 as traffic lights) to allow user 102 to drive his/her route according to the terms of the bidding results), (Car users chose bidding preferences through an ad-hoc App, management tools, through settings and contract preferences), and (dynamically update journey options while the user is en route subject to the user's pre-programmed preferences)].

 Office Note: The terms Utility Function, Learned policy function, State transition function, and now a value function with the learned policy function new incorporating “a function”, the state transition function now incorporation “a function” are again, extremely broad as to what is being carried out, what would and would not read on all these functions.
 Simply saying “function” without what is actually being carried out or how this is being carried out does not further limit the claims.
 As being broad is not indefinite, almost any function or mathematical use of variables would read on these functions, as input and output states are not clear nor what constitutes an action, state, or value.
 The Office strongly suggests positively reciting what these functions are, what applicants intended for the boundaries to be, to make the claims more clear and move prosecution forward.

-With respect to Claim 4: Varma discloses “The negotiation device according to claim 2, wherein the on or more processors are further configured to execute the instructions to accept the inputs of the policy function, the value function, and the state transition function as generated by machine learning, or the policy function and the value function as defined by a predetermined method” [Varma, ¶ 0018-0022, 0026-0029, 0035-0039, 0076, 0083-0085, 0095, 0097-0098, 0102, and 0111 (a user 102 requests a route from Start 124 to Finish 126 across multiple crossroads, intersections, roads, traffic lights, bridges etc. 128 and bids for right to transit that route with the fastest time.
+With respect to Claim 4: Varma discloses “The negotiation device according to claim 2, wherein the one or more processors are further configured to execute the instructions to accept the inputs of the policy function, the value function, and the state transition function as generated by machine learning, or the policy function and the value function as defined by a predetermined method” [Varma, ¶ 0018-0022, 0026-0029, 0035-0039, 0076, 0083-0085, 0095, 0097-0098, 0102, and 0111 (a user 102 requests a route from Start 124 to Finish 126 across multiple crossroads, intersections, roads, traffic lights, bridges etc. 128 and bids for right to transit that route with the fastest time.
 The request is processed by the Central Computing Unit 108 that needs to take into consideration other similar or conflicting requests from other vehicles as well as road conditions, known and actual traffic, weather and any other factor influencing said route.
 The Central Computing Unit allocates a route to user 102 according to the result of the bidding process and acts on Traffic Control Tools 116 represented in FIG. 2 as traffic lights) to allow user 102 to drive his/her route according to the terms of the bidding results), (Car users chose bidding preferences through an ad-hoc App, management tools, through settings and contract preferences), and (dynamically update journey options while the user is en route subject to the user's pre-programmed preferences)].

 Office Note: The terms Utility Function, Learned policy function, State transition function, and now a value function with the learned policy function new incorporating “a function”, the state transition function now incorporation “a function” are again, extremely broad as to what is being carried out, what would and would not read on all these functions.
 Simply saying “function” without what is actually being carried out or how this is being carried out does not further limit the claims.
 As being broad is not indefinite, almost any function or mathematical use of variables would read on these functions, as input and output states are not clear nor what constitutes an action, state, or value.
 The Office strongly suggests positively reciting what these functions are, what applicants intended for the boundaries to be, to make the claims more clear and move prosecution forward.